victor-gil-sepulveda/miniverse/README.md

 it is easier to handle 'likes' etc.

-* Some constraints could be added to the database (ex. creating a movement with amount = 0.).
+* Some constraints could be added to the database (ex. creating a transaction with amount = 0.).
 In here we are checking the constraints in the python part.

 * One could use Enums instead of regular strings, but strings are easier to serialize/deserialize,